20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 }
 ```

 Which, despite what I would consider to be a slightly suspect definition, forms a basis for building eagerly evaluated branches with a result that could be embedded in a tree easily (or used on SIMD operations).
 C++ could very much do with an overloadable `std::select` that is a customisation point (or an expression based `if` like Rust).
-Toolkits and libraries which operate on ast's run into this in particular - as there's no universally agreed on spelling for this function.
-Moreso, while the standard library imposes constraints on what types work in what functions, many functions unnecessarily rely on being able to apply true branches to your types - which means that they can never work with these AST types.
+Toolkits and libraries which operate on ASTs run into this in particular - as there's no universally agreed on spelling for this function.
+Moreso, while the standard library imposes constraints on what types work in what functions, many functions rely on being able to apply true branches to your types - which means that they can never work with these AST types.
 Annoying!

-That's the end of this article, may ye go forth and differentiate
+# The End

+That's it for this article, hopefully this is a useful reference for dealing with automatic differentiation in C++.
+Next up we'll see how this kind of differentiable programming is useful for rendering black holes, and generating high performance code that runs on the GPU!

-### Footnote: What's the deal with lambert_w0?
+## Footnote: What's the deal with you and lambert_w0?

 This function was a gigantic pain to find a viable implementation for when I needed it, so here it is in full.
 It'll likely crop up in a future article, when we're knee deep in general relativity together